onesteinbv/dns01/doc/Documentation.md

 ### Usage

 **dns01** supports different operation modes.
-This will be extended in following versions to be able to use parts of what is now the Certbot mode independently.
+This will be extended in following versions to be able to independently use parts of what is now the [Certbot mode](#certbot-mode).

 The hook modes deal only with propagation detection of the DNS-01 challenge record.
 They are called by Certbot or Traefik/lego when they are used to create certificates and conduct the DNS-01 challenge.
 Again, in following versions this is where support for other certificate/DNS-01 brokers such as cert-manager will be added.